First off, welcome! We’re glad you’re here and looking into how to get started with a plant-based diet.

 If you’ve seen any of the dozens of documentaries out there supporting plant-based eating, you know that science shows changing your nutrition is a powerful way to live longer, help the environment, and reduce your risk of getting sick.
 You’ve likely already determined your “why”.
 Now, let’s honor your reasons why with a solid plan for how to start a plant-based diet.

 First, a definition.
-Plant-based means food that comes from plants and doesn’t include animal ingredients such as meat, dairy products, eggs, or honey.
+Plant-based means food that comes from plants and doesn’t include animal ingredients such as meat, milk, eggs, or honey.
 But, plant-based doesn’t mean you have to eat boring food at all!
 In fact, it’s simply the addition of amazing, nutritious, and delicious plants, like local, organic greens and ripe fruits and veggies that will kickstart your plant-based diet as a beginner.

 Phone a friend (we’re your friends, too!)